gli00001/DuplicatedBugFinder/README.md

-After wasting hours on duplicated bugs,  multiple times, I was thinking about creating a tool that will help find bugs with similar bug descriptions, I brought this up to my teammates for SOFI 2018 hackthon, then here it is. for POC, simply used "Levenshtein Distance", aka "Edit Distance".
+After wasting hours on duplicated bugs,  multiple times, I was thinking about creating a tool that will help find bugs with similar bug descriptions, I brought this up in Company 2018 hackthon, then here it is. for POC, simply used "Levenshtein Distance", aka "Edit Distance".

 - Many thanks to [Matt Fang](https://github.com/mattqfang) and [Keith Rogers](https://github.com/keith-rogers) for coding and testing the JIRA REST API part to retrieve Jira bugs!    :+1:  :shipit: